tdaylan/pcat/docs/index.rst

 Transdimensionality
 +++++++++++++++++++

 PCAT takes steps across models by proposing to add elements whose parameters are drawn from the prior, or to kill randomly chosen elements, while respecting detailed balance in the metamodel.
+Apart from these elementary transdimensional operations, it can also optionally propose splits and merges of elements to efficiently sample typical across-model covariances.

 Hierarchical priors